- Governments must stop fatal trade-off between long-term development aid and the refugee crisis

-As the international community prepares to discuss the breadth of humanitarian issues facing the world at high-level summits in New York this week, ONE’s DATA Report analyzes the impact of current crises on aid budgets.
-Of particular concern are “in-donor refugee costs,” whereby governments support refugees in their own countries, sometimes using aid funds redirected away from their intended international poverty-fighting purpose.
+As the international community prepares to discuss the breadth of humanitarian issues facing the world at high-level summits in New York this week, ONE’s DATA Report analyses the impact of current crises on aid budgets.
+Of particular concern are ‘in-donor refugee costs’, whereby governments support refugees in their own countries, sometimes using aid funds redirected away from their intended international poverty-fighting purpose.

 The practice of counting in-donor refugee costs as part of aid risks causing deadly trade-offs between long-term development and short-term humanitarian priorities.
-This is putting lives at risk and heightening global insecurity worldwide.
+This is putting lives in danger and heightening global insecurity worldwide.
 Combined, $13.9 billion (2014 prices) of reported Official Development Assistance (ODA) has been spent within donor countries in 2015 rather than on the fight against extreme poverty in developing countries, our report found.

 These challenges arose just as the world focused its energies and resources on ending extreme poverty by 2030 through the new Sustainable Development Goals, and there is a limited window to tackle some of the biggest issues, including the fight against HIV/AIDS.
 Tremendous progress has been made against this killer disease – but the world risks a resurgence of a more virulent form if investment if not stepped up soon.

 The DATA Report also details how record levels of funding pledged to address multiple humanitarian challenges have become broken promises by many governments.
 This, cautions ONE’s report, is an area of deep concern because it means the global community cannot fulfil its commitments to help the 900 million trapped in extreme poverty – the very conditions that fuel instability, disease, conflict and displacement.